Skip to Main Content

 Objectives vs Outcome

-"Learning objectives" and "learning outcomes" are often used interchangeably in the literature.
-In general, "objectives" are intended results or consequences of instruction, curricula, programs, or activities, while "outcomes" are achieved results or consequences of what was learned, i.e. evidence that learning took place.
-Objectives are often focused on teaching intentions and typically indicate the subject content that the teacher intends to cover.
-Learning outcomes, on the other hand, are more student-centered and describe the actions the learner should be able to take as a result of a learning experience.
+• In general, "objectives" are intended results or consequences of instruction, curricula, programs, or activities, while "outcomes" are achieved results or consequences of what was learned, i.e. evidence that learning took place.

 Source: University of Connecticut (2013).
 Assessment primer: Goals, objectives, and outcomes.